 The more Mbps available, the quicker you can download files, browse websites, watch videos, and anything else you do online.
 But is it enough for your house?
 Let’s take a look at when Mbps is the best option.

-On the lower end of the Mbps speed range, such as 10-50 Mbps — a common speed for traditional phone line broadband connections, you’ll have fast enough internet to carry out basic tasks like internet browsing and standard definition (SD) streaming.
-You may find things become slower or less stable with more demanding tasks however, like downloading large files, or streaming from multiple devices simultaneously.
+On the lower end of the Mbps speed range, you get 10-50 Mbps — a common speed for traditional phone line broadband connections.
+At this speed, you’ll have fast enough internet to carry out basic tasks like internet browsing and standard definition (SD) streaming.
+You may find things become slower or less stable with more demanding tasks, such as downloading large files, or streaming from multiple devices simultaneously.

-On the upper end of Mbps broadband speeds, such as 600-900 Mbps, you’ll have a noticeably faster and more reliable experience with these demanding tasks.
+On the upper end of Mbps broadband speeds, you'll find 600-900 Mbps.
+With this extra speed, you’ll have a noticeably faster and more reliable experience with demanding tasks.

-When deciding what level of Mbps you need, don’t forget to consider all connected devices, such as smart TVs and video doorbells.
+When deciding what level of Mbps you need, don’t forget to consider all connected devices, even including smart TVs and video doorbells.
 The more devices carrying out activities at the same time will slow down your connection.
 But generally, Mbps is suitable for most small-medium households with light and casual internet usage.

 Households with large numbers of people, or multiple connected devices, could benefit from Gbps speed.
 If you have a large household with several members engaging in heavy-usage activities like online gaming, or joining video calls while working from home, for example.
 Maybe you live in a house-share where six or more people are using the same broadband connection daily.
 The requirements are more intensive in these cases, so Gbps speeds could ensure you can all enjoy reliable internet.